riasdi/Github-Actions-Project/README.md

 ./run.sh
 ```

-create instance f or SonarQube and install docker on it
+Create instance for SonarQube and install docker on it

 ```cli
 sudo apt install